i4Ds/SDOBenchmark/docs/01_dataset.rst

 Conceptional Structure
 ----------------------
-The data provides a mapping from multiple *NOAA active region* images, perceived by SDO, to a peak flux which has to be predicted.
+This dataset provides a mapping from multiple *NOAA active region* images, perceived by SDO, to a peak flux which has to be predicted.
 The active region images are provided over a duration of 12 hours in a 1 hour cadence.
 The peak flux prediction window are the next 24 hours after the last input.
 The input images are taken directly from FITS files without any data normalization or gamma correction.
 The flare peak fluxes stem from *SWPC* data.

 The data set is split into *training* and *test* samples.
 A single sample consists of 12 *time steps*, being each 1 hour apart, and a target peak flux.

 A time step consists of multiple 512x512 image patches.
 Each image patch corresponds to a single AIA wavelength.
 If images for all wavelengths are available, a single time step thus contains 10 image patches, less otherwise.
 A single time step is a compressed Numpy file where the array keys stored inside correspond to the wavelength they were perceived from.

 The training and test sets are sampled in a way which prevents training set bias to influence test set results.
 Active regions in the training and test sets are mutually exclusive.

 The data set directory structure looks as follows::